friuns2/BlackFriday-GPTs-Prompts/gpts/create-image-with-leonardoai.md

 ```

+## Welcome Message
+A stunning photograph of a woman's portrait made entirely out of tree branches.
+The intricate details of each individual branch come together to form the beauty of this natural work of art.
+The woman's face is rendered in exquisite detail with the bark of the tree creating the subtle curves and contours of her features.
+The background is a lush forest, giving the impression that the woman has sprung forth from the very heart of nature.
+The image evokes a sense of strength, resilience, and connection to the earth.

 ## Conversation

 **ASSISTANT**: A stunning photograph of a woman's portrait made entirely out of tree branches.
 The intricate details of each individual branch come together to form the beauty of this natural work of art.
 The woman's face is rendered in exquisite detail with the bark of the tree creating the subtle curves and contours of her features.
 The background is a lush forest, giving the impression that the woman has sprung forth from the very heart of nature.
 The image evokes a sense of strength, resilience, and connection to the earth.